-Niece Waidhofer Shows Off Underboob On Her Knees While Rocking Her Sexy Take On Workout Wear
+Niece Waidhofer Shows Off Underboob While Rocking Her Sexy Take On Workout Wear

 In the caption of her latest IG share, Niece confessed that she's more likely to "veg out" than to work out, and she used a hashtag to deem her revealing ensemble "sedentary wear."
 She also proclaimed that being lazy is a "lifestyle."
 However, she looked full of pep while posing on her bed.

 Niece got down on her knees on top of her white duvet.
 She positioned her shapely thighs apart and stretched her arms up, seemingly to pull her long, dark hair back into a sporty ponytail.
-Her pose pulled her tummy taut while emphasizing her slender hourglass figure, including her whittled wasp waist.
+Her pose pulled her tummy taut while emphasizing her slender hourglass figure, including her waspy waist.

-She was clad in a skintight white top that resembled a sports bra, due to its bralette silhouette and wide shoulder straps.
-However, a large cut-out on the front bared a significant amount of her ample bust.
+She was clad in a skintight white top that resembled a sports bra due to its bralette silhouette and wide shoulder straps.
+However, a large cutout on the front bared a significant amount of her ample bust.
 A band with a large silver clasp stretched across her chest directly underneath the curves of her pale underboob.

-Niece looked energetic and flirty as she flashed her pearly whites at the camera.
-Behind her, a number of silver decorative pieces on the wall broke up the all the white featured in her photo.

-The alluring result of Niece’s attempt at looking athletic earned the approval of many of her 2.7 million Instagram followers, who awarded her efforts with over 40,000 likes during the first hour her photo was live on her page.
+Niece's alluring attempt at looking athletic earned the approval of many of her 2.7 million Instagram followers, who awarded her efforts with over 40,000 likes during the first hour her photo was live on her page.
 One fan who left a message in the comments section was another popular Instagram model, Gabriella Abutbol.

 "I wish I looked like this working out," she wrote.